 Commissioner Krause reported on the subcommittee's recommendation to the full funding committee yesterday on changes in direction in data gathering, and using two year actual enrollment data to drive the formula.
-Those recommendations were accepted by the full committee, and a list of other factors to be incorporated into the formula which make it more easily understandable was also tentatively agreed upon. be necessary for the presidents and the fiscal officers in the very near future to meet Commissioner's staff to review these most recent changes the prepare a response to full funding Members of the Regents Funding Committee committee. should also participate in the review.
+Those recommendations were accepted by the full committee, and a list of other factors to be incorporated into the formula which make it more easily understandable was also tentatively agreed upon.
+It be necessary for the presidents and the fiscal will officers in the very near future to meet with Commissioner's staff to review these most recent changes the and prepare a response to full funding study Members of the Regents Funding Committee committee. should also participate in the review.

-Chairman Lind expressed the Board's appreciation to Regent Hurwitz for his attendance at the held on the funding study, meetings and staff Commissioner's staff and of the LFA for the cooperative attitude with which this study has been approached.
+Chairman Lind expressed the Board's appreciation to Regent Hurwitz for his attendance at the held on the funding study, many meetings and to staff Commissioner's staff and of the LFA for the cooperative attitude with which this study has been approached.